AryaGadekar/Blinkit-Retail-Performance-Revenue-Analytics-Dashboard/README.md

 **Optimize before expanding.**

+---

+## Tools & Methods

+**Tools Used**
+- Power BI (Data modeling & visualization)
+- Excel (Data review & preprocessing)

+**Analytical Techniques**
+- Cohort analysis (Outlet establishment year)
+- Category revenue decomposition
+- Tier-based segmentation
+- Outlet format efficiency comparison

+---

 # Assumptions & Limitations

 This analysis is based on a denormalized, cross-sectional retail sales dataset.
 While `Outlet Establishment Year` is available, transaction-level timestamps are not included.
 As a result, longitudinal trend analysis, seasonality detection, and time-based cohort modeling could not be performed.

 Customer-level identifiers are absent from the dataset.
 This limits the ability to measure retention, repeat purchase behavior, customer lifetime value, and acquisition efficiency.
-All insights therefore focus on outlet-level and category-level performance rather than customer cohorts.
+All insights therefore, focus on outlet-level and category-level performance rather than customer cohorts.

 The dataset does not include refund, return, discount, or margin fields.
 Revenue figures are treated as gross sales.
 Net revenue, contribution margin, and profitability analysis would require additional financial instrumentation.

 Sales values are assumed to represent final transaction amounts in USD, without adjustments for tax, shipping, or promotional subsidies.

-Minor categorical inconsistencies (e.g., fat-content label variations) were standardized where possible.
+Minor categorical inconsistencies (e.g., variations in fat content labels) were standardized where possible.
 Further normalization would improve segmentation precision in a production environment.

 Despite these constraints, the dataset is sufficient for revenue segmentation, outlet efficiency analysis, and strategic format optimization insights.

 ---

-# Next Steps
+## Next Steps

-To transition this analysis from a case study to a production-grade analytics framework, the following enhancements are recommended:
+To evolve this dashboard into a production-grade analytics framework:

-- Introduce `transaction_date`, `customer_id`, `order_id`, `refund_flag`, and `promotion_id` into the transaction schema.
+- Introduce transaction-level fields (`transaction_date`, `order_id`, `customer_id`) to enable time-series and cohort analysis.
-- Enable weekly and monthly time-series KPI tracking with automated alert thresholds.
+- Track weekly KPIs with automated performance alerts.
-- Conduct structured A/B experiments for underperforming categories and measure incremental sales lift.
+- Run structured A/B tests on underperforming categories.
-- Implement a normalized star schema model separating dimension tables (Items, Outlets) from the Sales fact table.
+- Implement a star schema model for scalable reporting.
-- Develop retention and cohort dashboards once customer-level data becomes available.
+- Build retention and repeat-purchase dashboards once customer-level data becomes available.

-These steps would enable deeper behavioral modeling, margin optimization, and long-term performance forecasting.